rutopio/Glyphs-Plugins-and-Scripts/Script-SuffixRenamer/README.md

 1. Open *Window > Macro Panel*
 2. Paste the code.
 3. Click Run.
-4. Read the console lod if there has an error.
+4. Read the console log if there is an error.

 ***